Esri/geomessage-simulator-qt/README.md

 A copy of the license is available in the repository's [license.txt](license.txt) file.

+Note: Portions of this code reference the Qt GUI Toolkit, which is licensed under GNU Lesser General Public License 2.1.
+See [license-ThirdParty.txt](license-ThirdParty.txt) for the details of this license or visit the [Qt](http://www.qt.io/) website for more details.

 [](Esri Tags: ArcGIS Defense and Intelligence Situational Awareness Qt Military ArcGISSolutions) [](Esri Language: C++)